NREL/BioReactorDesign/docs/source/meshing.rst

 How to change the dimensions or mesh refinement?
 ^^^^^^^^^^^^^^^

-All dimensions and mesh are controlled by the input file ``input.json``.
+The geometry and the mesh size are controlled by the input file ``input.json``.
 The input file can also be in ``.yaml`` format.
 The parser will decide the file format based on its extension.
 See ``bird/meshing/block_cyl_mesh_templates/baseColumn/`` for an example of ``.yaml``

 How to change the arrangement of concentric cylinders?
 ^^^^^^^^^^^^^^^

-The block topology is controlled by the ``topology.json`` We recomment always working with a schematic.
-Here is the schematic for this case
+The block topology is controlled by ``topology.json`` We recommend always working with a schematic as shown below

 .. figure:: https://raw.githubusercontent.com/NREL/BioReactorDesign/main/assets/schematic.png
      :width: 50%